edgeimpulse/expert-projects/api-sample-application-jetson-nano.md

 ### Data

-You should have followed the steps above and all of your training and testing data is in the relavant directories.
+You should have followed the steps above and all of your training and testing data is in the relevant directories.
 The program will now loop through your data and send it to the Edge Impulse platform.

 ```
 ** Data ingestion type is local